IAteMinecraft/CC-Audio/README.md

 >&nbsp;&nbsp;&nbsp;&nbsp;it will cause the clients to fight for the speaker,
 >&nbsp;&nbsp;&nbsp;&nbsp;*bad* idea

-Put the two files from `programs/startup` onto the client computer, then reboot
 >&nbsp;&nbsp;&nbsp;&nbsp;The client script contains an auto-updater,
 >&nbsp;&nbsp;&nbsp;&nbsp;so you do not need to worry about having to update all the different clients connected to the network!